Woody230/GradleExtensions/README.md

 }
 ```

-* Adds the `publishBuildsToMavenCentral` task to a root build which publishes the projects in all included builds to the Maven Central repository.
+* Adds the `publishIncludedBuildsToMavenCentral` task to a root build which publishes the projects in all included builds to the Maven Central repository.
-* Adds the `publishBuildsToMavenLocal` task to a root build which publishes the projects in all included builds to the Maven local repository.
+* Adds the `publishIncludedBuildsToMavenLocal` task to a root build which publishes the projects in all included builds to the Maven local repository.
-* Adds the `publishBuildToMavenCentral` task to a child build which publishes the projects within the build to the Maven Central repository.
+* Adds the `publishRecursivelyToMavenCentral` task to a child build which publishes the projects within the build to the Maven Central repository.
-* Adds the `publishBuildToMavenLocal` task to a child build which publishes the projects within the build to the Maven local repository.
+* Adds the `publishRecursivelyToMavenLocal` task to a child build which publishes the projects within the build to the Maven local repository.

 ### composite-test-plugin